Methodology

 DKIM signing enabled for all accepted domains

-CIS M365 3.2.1 (Ensure DKIM is enabled for all Exchange Online domains): CIS 3.2.1 requires DKIM signing for all accepted domains
+CIS M365 2.1.9 (Ensure that DKIM is enabled for all Exchange Online Domains): CIS 2.1.9 requires DKIM to be enabled for all Exchange Online Domains

 ISO 27001 A.8.24 (Use of cryptography — define and implement rules for the effective use of cryptography): ISO A.8.24 requires cryptographic email authentication via DKIM